nosey-dewdrop/nosey-dewdrop/README.md

 all in all, i am the great {vibecoder}.

-i used to write clean code. i learned front-end-design at 11. i was raised with stackoverflow. but you know it's not the same as it was.
+i used to write clean code. i learned front-end-design at 11. i was raised with stackoverflow. but you know it's not the same as it was. i vibecode now.
 *"why? why do you persist?" :=)*

 https://damlahelloworld.github.io/